 Getting a good night's sleep when touring can make or break your day.
 Also, be sure to take long breaks during the day.
 You're putting a lot of strain on your body, so it's good to give it a break every now and then!

 Injuries can happen anytime, even when you're doing some simple bike maintenance.
 Gauze, bandages, and alcohol swabs are great things to bring with you, because trust us, you're going to get a few bumps and bruises.
-Also, we didn't really use chammy butter, but other cyclists swear by it.
-It's good for preventing saddle sores (hopefully you don't get them), and keeps your nether regions lubed up quite nicely.
+Also, we didn't really use chamois butter, but other cyclists swear by it.
+It's good for preventing saddle sores and keeps your nether regions lubed up quite nicely.